rricharz/Tek4010/README.md

 First, you need to login remotely from your client machine into your historical system, using

 	rsh -l user_name system
+or
+	telnet system

 where "user_name" is the name of the user on the historical Unix system, and "system" is the name of the system, for example

 	rsh -l rene pdp11
+or
+	telnet pdp11

 If this works properly, you can use the tek4010 emulator.
 Call it as follows:

 	./tek4010 /usr/bin/rsh -l user_name system
+or
+	./tek4010 /usr/bin/telnet system

-In the current alpha-testing version, there are very few useful hints if this does not work.
-If the terminal window is closed right away, there is a problem with your rsh call or you forgot to use the absolute path for rsh.
+In the current alpha-testing version, there are very few useful error messages if this does not work.
+If the terminal window is closed right away, there is a problem with your rsh or telnet call or you forgot to use the absolute path for rsh or telnet.

 The following keys are not transmitted to the Unix system, but are executed locally in the terminal emulator and clear the persistent screen: